MSWS/CSCI345/README.md

+# CSCI345 - Object Oriented Design

-My assignments and miscellaneous resources for CSCI 345.
+This repo holds teset cases and solutions for my CSCI 345 assignments.